jpatrick5402/jpatrick5402.github.io/README.md

 # Personal-Website
-This is where I store files to build my personal website I plan to start hosting this website Summer 2023
+This is where I store files to build a personal website

+My Current working and hosted website is at https://www.josephpatrick.me